mariam138/globetrotters-gazette/README.md

 - Code to create a date picker widget when editing a user's profile is adapted from the [Django Forums](https://forum.djangoproject.com/t/cant-change-type-attribute-in-django-crispy-forms/10054)
 - Code to fix duplicate key value when saving instances of the **Profile** model is adapted from [Google Groups](https://groups.google.com/g/django-users/c/Pq-3UatNP60?pli=1)
 - Code to use signals to create a **Profile** model when a **User** model has also been created is adapted from [this post](https://dev.to/earthcomfy/django-user-profile-3hik) on **dev.to**.
+- Code to prepopulate a slug field from the client side was adapted from [this post](https://stackoverflow.com/questions/55314246/pre-populate-slug-field-into-a-form-field-of-a-django-site) on Stack Overflow
+- Code to add Cloudinary's image URL to the Post model from the upload widget was adapted from [this post](https://stackoverflow.com/questions/61153317/how-to-get-the-cloudinary-widget-image-info-on-upload) on Stack Overflow

 ## Acknowledgments